Johnson Brothers Plant Finder

 This interesting vine valued for its breathtaking white-pink variegated foliage all season long, small white fragrant flowers and plentiful fruit after three years or so on female plants; an underutilized climber that's excellent for screening

 Variegated Hardy Kiwi Vine is primarily grown for its highly ornamental fruit.
 It features an abundance of magnificent green berries from mid to late summer.
-It has attractive white-variegated deciduous dark green foliage with hints of pink throughout the season.
+It has attractive white-variegated dark green foliage with hints of pink.
 The large oval leaves are highly ornamental and turn yellow in fall.
 It features dainty fragrant white buttercup flowers with yellow anthers along the branches from mid to late spring.

 This plant is primarily grown as an ornamental, but it's also valued for its edible qualities.
 The small oval sweet fruit is most often used in the following ways: